 In order to keep a load in place, rollers and edges are often required.
 This position, however, can be difficult to maintain if the right amount of load cells are not used.
-Two load cells can help create more balance, but still do not provide the ultimate accuracy that is ideal for weighing protocols.
+Two load cells can help create more balance, but still, do not provide the ultimate accuracy that is ideal for weighing protocols.
 While they might be better than weighing devices that use a single load cell, they still represent something of a compromise.

 Strain Gage Load Cells

 The most common type of weighing system used when it comes to cylinder scales is through the use of strain gage load cells, where the resolution amounts to one part in 5,000.
 The majority of this type of load cell is made of aluminum, which is inexpensive and easier to mold into whatever shape necessary.
 High-end scales employing strain gage load cells use plated steel.
 At Arlyn Scales, we only use stainless steel, which is durable, rugged, easy to clean, and designed for longevity.

 Stainless steel comes in various grades, which you’re probably familiar with from examining any of a variety of tools that come made from this ubiquitous material.
 Arlyn’s engineers insist on only using the best type of stainless steel for our particular use cases.